jsqu99/spree_flexi_variants/README.md

 Version Notes
 =============

-NOTE: July 2, 2011 - Just made some major updates to master.
-I attempted to test against spree master with no luck.
+NOTE: July 16, 2011 - I'm having some issues w/ master ATM.
+If you are ok w/ living on the edge, use master, as it is more feature-rich.

+I'm having a problem w/ including carrierwave correctly (for image customizations).
+Hopefully I'll have this resolved in the next 24 hours, so if you are not deploying immediately and want to check the extension out, use master.

 Spree 0.60.* is the only known working version ATM.
 Stay tuned.